More than just an easy quilt for beginner quilters!

 For more experienced quilters, this design is fast and easy--perfect for that unexpected baby quilt.
 If offers opportunities to play with fabrics and color values and then see the results quickly.

 When the units are color blocked, it's a scrap quilter's little piece of heaven.
-No scrap will be wasted.

 For hand dyed fabric lovers (Moi! included), playing with gradations conjures up a quilt that looks 'woven' rather than pieced.

 Whether the block is created from just two strips or many, this nifty, little 'beginner' rail fence quilt pattern has a lot of offer any quilter, no matter their skill level.